plane flying over house

 Most airports in the world recognise the distress that aircraft noise causes and try to alleviate problems for local communities where possible.

-There are rules (Noise Abatement Procedures) governing how pilots behave on take-off, while Air Traffic Control often have specific routes to direct departing aircraft away from communities that suffer the worst noise pollution.
+There are rules, known as Noise Abatement Procedures, governing how pilots behave on take-off, while Air Traffic Control often has specific routes to direct departing aircraft away from communities that suffer the worst noise pollution.

-Most UK airports also offer insulation schemes to the worse affected homeowners to pay for noise-reducing loft insulation and replacement windows.
+Most UK airports also offer insulation schemes to the worst-affected homeowners to pay for noise-reducing loft insulation and replacement windows.

 Air pollution concerns

-Unfortunately, aircraft engines emit pollutants, with take-off and landing the most polluting.
+Unfortunately, aircraft engines emit pollutants, with take-off and landing the most polluting stages.
 It is when aircraft produce maximum emissions and when they make the most noise.
 This affects air quality, particularly for those working and living near an airport.

-Living below a flight path, the impact on health can be wide-ranging but particularly with those who suffer from respiratory illnesses.
-Chief among the pollutants are nitrogen dioxide, and nitric oxide says the CAA.
+Living below a flight path, the impact on health can be wide-ranging, particularly for those who suffer from respiratory illnesses.
+Chief among the pollutants are nitrogen oxides, including nitrogen dioxide, says the CAA.

 Research has also indicated that substantial air traffic creates particles that can enter the lungs and the bloodstream.
 Bad news if you have a condition such as asthma or other breathing issues.